Foreign internal defense: FID models

-The FID paradigm is inherently cooperative, with at least one nation helping strengthen the state.
-FID is a different approach than defense against external invasion or settling a major civil war.
-FID is never a quick process.
-The major power(s) uses nonmilitary and military means to increase the capability of the host nation (HN) to resist insurgency.
-FID includes the economic stabilization of host countries.

 Myths and fallacies

 The term Global War on Terror has been criticized, but there may be utility in examining a war not specifically on the tactic of terror, but in one or more, potentially cooperating insurgencies.
 "The utility of analyzing the war on terrorism using an insurgency/counterinsurgency conceptual framework.
 Additionally, the recommendations can be applied to the strategic campaign, even if it is politically unfeasible to address the war as an insurgency."
 Cordesman points out some of the myths in trying to have a worldwide view of terror: